Kairos Award Winners

 Johndan Johnson-Eilola: "Stories and Maps: Postmodernism and Professional Communication"

-Beginning in 2004, in conjunction with KairosNews, Kairos began awarding its annual Best Academic Weblog, which was renamed in 2006 as the John Lovas Memorial Weblog Award in honor of scholar, teacher, and blogger John Lovas.
+Beginning in 2004, in conjunction with KairosNews, Kairos began awarding its annual Best Academic Weblog, which was renamed in 2006 as the John Lovas Award in honor of scholar, teacher, and public intellectual John Lovas.

 2015 Samantha Blackmon, Alex Layne, Alisha Karabinus, Sarah Nixon, Charlotte Hyde, Wendi Sierra, & Ashley Barry: "Not Your Mama's Gamer"